 The Down Payment – The down payment should be as large as possible.
 A larger down payment means the Purchaser has more equity and owes less, both of which make the contract more se¬cure and thus more saleable.
 Remember, the larger the down pay¬ment, the more your loan is worth.
 Make sure the down payment is paid out of the Borrower’s pocket, not his or her parents’ pock¬ets.
 Politely but firmly ask where the money for the down pay¬ment is coming from and make your selling decision accordingly.

 Finally, avoid “nothing down” ($0 down payment) Borrowers.
 Making no down payment is a shrewd way to purchase property but a poor way to sell it.
-Making down payments over time ($1,000 today, $1,000 in six months, etc.) is just another ver¬sion of the $0 down Borrower.
-Consider carefully: Do you re¬ally want to sell to a Borrower who is unwilling or unable to financially commit himself or herself to the property?
+Making down payments over time ($1,000 today, $1,000 in six months, etc.) is just another version of the $0 down Borrower.
+Consider carefully: Do you really want to sell to a Borrower who is unwilling or unable to commit financially to the property?

 The Interest Rate – The interest rate on your loan should be close to interest rates currently charged on mortgages by banks and savings and loan associations.
 There are legal maximums in most states.
 See your attorney for details.

 The Monthly Payment – The amount of the monthly payment is determined by the amount of the loan, the interest rate and the term of years (5, 10, 15, etc.) The higher the amount of the loan and the interest, the higher the payment.
 The shorter the term of years, the higher the payment.